A delicious, golden tagine of tender chicken and soft chickpeas in a fragrant sauce.

 - Handful chopped coriander leaves

-Heat the oil in a non-stick frying pan and cook the onion for about 3 minutes until starting to soften, then add the garlic and ginger and cook for a further 2 minutes.
-Stir in the tomato puree and spice mix and cook 1 minute, stirring often until everything is well coated.
+Heat the oil in a large non-stick pan and cook the onion for about 3 minutes until starting to soften.
+Add the garlic and ginger and cook for a further 2 minutes.
+Stir in the tomato purée and spice mix and cook for 1 minute, stirring often until everything is well coated.

-To prepare the couscous, tip the couscous into a large bowl.
+Meanwhile, to prepare the couscous, tip the couscous into a large bowl.
 Pour over the hot stock, cover the bowl with cling film and then leave for 10 minutes until the couscous has absorbed all the stock.
 Squeeze over the lemon juice; add the coriander and then mix in, fluffing up the couscous with a fork.
 Serve with the chicken stew ladled over the top of the couscous.

-Top tip for making Chicken tagine with couscous
+Top tips for making chicken tagine with couscous